therealhalonen/configuration_management_systems/personal testing/Master with 4 minions.md

 I did this to each 4 servers and also to my master.
 To verify they were working, i ran `sudo ifconfig -a` in every machine, and saw they all got a new IP from DHCP, and everyone got a different one.

-Then proceeded to config
+Then proceeded to config:

-In my Master i had already salt-master installed and to all 4 servers had salt-minion as previously explained.
+In my Master i had already salt-master installed and all 4 servers had salt-minion as previously explained.

 Every server i configured the same:
 ```bash